gcosma/DaphneAI/documentation/pfd_alignment.md

 - **in-scope match** when the directive is addressed to the responder (or a joint responder),
 - **out-of-scope** when it is addressed to a different agency, and
 - **response-to-findings** when a response block is legitimate but not tied to a single directive sentence.

+For Target B (response-required concerns), alignment is conceptually “which response block addresses this concern?”, often without a single-sentence directive anchor.
+In practice this will likely rely on:
+- concerns-window extraction + deduplication
+- topic overlap between concern text and response blocks
+- optional responder-scope gating when addressees can be inferred

 #### Step 1: Addressee extraction (gatekeeper)